 Petting zoo / Bee Tours / Animal Shelters:

 We have a LOT of animal-related tours for you to pick from, ranging from small insects (beehives and honey production) to large (rescued) farm animals.
-You can also pay a visit to a petting zoo in Volcano, tour an octopus and seahorse farm in Kona, take out a shelter dog for a day trip, and even get to see zebras and flamingos in an exotic animal shelter!
+You can also pay a visit to a petting zoo in Volcano or get some goat therapy in Honomu, tour an octopus and seahorse farm in Kona, take out a shelter dog for a day trip, and even get to see zebras and flamingos in an exotic animal shelter!

 You can find the following tours in this section: